-Cinco de Mayo Cookies: Pinata Cookies Made with a Cake Mix
+Pinata Cookies Made with a Cake Mix

-First of all, can we talk about how cute these sugar toppers are?
-I seriously can’t get over them!
-Etsy is a such a great place to get fun things and these sugar toppers are EVERYTHING!
-The best part however has to be the fact that these sweet babies are filled with candy.
+The best part about these Pinata Cookies is that they are filled with candy.
 Yep!
-Just like a pinata that you know and love, these cookies are filled with an edible surprise.
+Just like a piñata that you know and love, these cookies are filled with an edible surprise.
 Made with a cake mix, I know you won’t be able to get enough.
-These pinata cookies are a MUST MAKE, scroll down for the step by step recipe!
+These pinata cookies are a MUST MAKE!

 Making desserts for Cinco de Mayo has became one of my favorite things to do.
 After these Pinata Cupcakes, I knew I needed to come up with a cookie version.